An unknottedness result for noncompact self shrinkers: Concluding remarks

 Instead of working entirely in the universal cover, the next thing one might try, inspired by the ideas above, could be to find a minimal surface in the universal cover proceeding as in the author's joint paper with S. Wang \cite{MW1} and then project it back down to $\R^3$ and use a Frankel theorem there.
-In the compact case one can deal with the incompleteness of the Gaussian metric by an intermediate perturbation argument (as in \cite{MW1} or Brendle's paper \cite{Bren} to then find a stable minimal surface $\widehat{N}$ (in the Gaussian metric) in $\widehat{R_{out, in}}$ by solving a sequence of Plateau problems over domains exhausting a connected component (say $A$) -- note since it might concievably not have polynomial volume growth this itself does not give a contradiction (as falsely claimed by the author as an aside in his thesis \cite{Mra1}).
+In the compact case one can deal with the incompleteness of the Gaussian metric by an intermediate perturbation argument as in \cite{MW1} or Brendle's paper \cite{Bren} to then find a stable minimal surface $\widehat{N}$ in the Gaussian metric in $\widehat{R_{out, in}}$ by solving a sequence of Plateau problems over domains exhausting a connected component -- note since it might concievably not have polynomial volume growth this itself does not give a contradiction, as mistakenly claimed by the author as an aside in his thesis \cite{Mra1}.
 The noncompact case is more delicate since $M$ will always have points which lay in the ``perturbed region'' but by chosing the perturbations correctly as Brendle does in proposition 12 of his paper the same construction seems to work in this case as well.
-At any rate, note that a $\widehat{N}$ found by such means is concievably not equivariant under deck transformations (in the exhaustion of $A$, none of the domains would be equivariant -- although perhaps if one cound pick the exhaustion to be comprised of whole fundamnetal domains/''tiles'' of $A$ it seems plausible the limit minimal surface obtained might be equivariant) so in fact might pushed down by the covering map to something that is at least intrinsically smooth but nonproper.
-This possible nonproperness seems to give technical issues, at least in the noncompact case where the distance between the two shrinkers could possibly be zero (in the compact case, or where there is positive distance between the two shrinkers, it seems to be fine arguing as in the author's thesis \cite{Mra1} by slightly ``tilting'' the compact one to use the classical avoidance principle -- this is another issue overlooked in \cite{MW1}).
-This certainly rules out immediately invoking the result of Impera, Pigola, and Rimoldi, and it also seems to rule out invoking at least as a black box the Frankel property of Chodosh, Choi, Mantoulidis, and Schulze because there is an implicit properness assumption in most of the literature on Brakke and level set flows (see section 2.4 of their paper \cite{CCMS}) and it is not immediately clear where to the author the assumption might be used in the background facts and theorems quoted in its proof.
+At any rate, note that a $\widehat{N}$ found by such means is concievably not equivariant under deck transformations (in the exhaustion of $A$, none of the domains would be equivariant -- although perhaps if one cound pick the exhaustion to be comprised of whole fundamental domains/''tiles'' of $A$ it seems plausible the limit minimal surface obtained might be equivariant) so in fact might be sent by the covering map to something that is at least intrinsically smooth but nonproper.
+This possible nonproperness seems to give technical issues, at least in the noncompact case where the distance between the two shrinkers could possibly be zero; in the compact case, or where there is positive distance between the two shrinkers, it seems to be fine arguing as in the author's thesis \cite{Mra1} by slightly ``tilting'' the compact one to use the classical avoidance principle -- this is another issue overlooked in \cite{MW1}.
+This certainly rules out immediately invoking the result of Impera, Pigola, and Rimoldi, and it also seems to rule out invoking at least without care the Frankel property of Chodosh, Choi, Mantoulidis, and Schulze because there are local area boundedness assumptions in most of the literature on Brakke and level set flows which may affect, for instance, arguments where the Brakke inequality is applied.
 Of course, once we obtain the self shrinker we do from the flow, then their Frankel theorem can be applied. $ $